kovidgoyal/kitty/docs/index.rst

 Startup Sessions
 ------------------

-You can control the tabs, window layout, working directory, startup programs, etc. by creating a "session" file and using the :option:`kitty --session` command line flag.
+You can control the tabs, window layout, working directory, startup programs, etc. by creating a "session" file and using the :option:`kitty --session` command line flag or the :opt:`startup_session` option in :file:`kitty.conf`.
 For example:

 .. code-block:: session